MEDEA'S TV TROPES

 ---------------------MEDEAs ND10 TROPES:

-Mentor in Sour Armor: To Donatello.
+Mentor in Sour Armor: To Jonathan and Juni.

-Big Good: Though mainly a mentor to Donatello, Medea Norrington takes on a broader role as a mentor to the ND10 Team as a whole.
+Big Good: Though mainly a mentor to Jonathan, Medea Norrington takes on a broader role as a mentor to the ND10 Team as a whole.
 Her experience and knowledge prove invaluable in guiding the team through their missions and helping them navigate the complexities of the supernatural world they inhabit.

 Badass Longcoat: During ND10 she wears a white one.

-Parents as People: Medea experiences a genuine love/hate dynamic in her relationship with her daughter Kaguya, doing her best to ensure a life of relative tranquility within the parameters of a demon's existence.
+Parents as People: Medea experiences a genuine love/hate dynamic in her relationship with her daughter Yoru, doing her best to ensure a life of relative tranquility within the parameters of a demon's existence.
 She genuinely tries to build a bond, but understandably, she's torn because Kaguya's birth stemmed from a traumatic assault.
-That being said, she's never outright mean to the girl and usually when the bitterness and trauma take over, she simply decides to distance herself from her... not that this is something Kaguya likes either.
+That being said, she's never outright mean to the girl and usually when the bitterness and trauma take over, she simply decides to distance herself from her... not that this is something Yoru likes either.

 Seen it All: Medea has faced one nightmare after another throughout her life, enduring so much hardship that by the time she's finally at peace after the Atlantic War, almost nothing can shake her anymore.